shiva123-coder/one-stop-solution/README.md

 11. Heroku will then detect the repo on Github then, click connect
 12. Choose main branch as branch to deploy and click Enable automatic Deploys
 13. your project has now deployed to Heroku
-11. In the top right of the heroku dashboard press the "Open App" button to view your deployed Heroku app.
+14. In the top right of the heroku dashboard press the "Open App" button to view your deployed Heroku app.

 ## Credit

 - Thanks to SDTE- Automatopn Techie for [youtube video](https://www.youtube.com/watch?v=mG3aGgFYJSE) on special character vaerification, this video help me to understand the concept of password validation with special character.
 - Thanks to The IT Guy for [youtube video](https://www.youtube.com/watch?v=W4-5WM60gWg&t=121s), this video helped me to understand the input field validation with error message on form.
 I have also taken some of the code from this video and modified as per my requirement.

+## Media
+- All the images used in this project are taken from [Google](https://www.google.com/)

+## Acknowledgements
+- I would like to thank my mentor Chris Quinn for his guidance and advice on this project before submission.
+- Thanks to everyone on Slack Community for always being on-hand with requests and support.
-- Credit to My mentor Chris and entire CI support team
+- Thanks to everyone on CI tutor support team for always providing with the support and guidance.
+- Thanks to everyone from Student Care team (CI) for keeping me update with all changes such as tutor support availibility holiday period and most importantly checking regularly on my progress and always ready to support on my study.

-## Acknowledgement
+## Disclaimer
+- This website was build for educational purpose only